A month ago, I enjoyed a terrific holiday with one of my best friends in incredibly beautiful Oman. You can read here my trip reports:

 BEST TIME TO VISIT ALILA JABAL AKHDAR

 With its mountain location, Alila Jabal Akhdar enjoys a refreshing climate year round.
-The temperature at the resort is around 15 degrees cooler than in Muscat year round, making it a great place to escape from the heat of the lower plains in the summer months, or to enjoy a refreshing break and perhaps a view of snow-capped peaks under the winter sun.
-However, the best time to visit most parts of Oman is during the winter months (October to March).
-The average temperature in Oman during the day is about 30 degree Celsius while the nights are cooler with the temperature dropping down to an average of 15 degree Celsius.
-Days are sunny most of the time (although recent years have seen an increase of the number of overcast or rainy days).
-Summer season (April to September) is extremely hot and humid and very unsuitable for travel in the country.
-The average temperature during this season peaks up to an average of 40 degree Celsius.
-Sometimes the temperature can go as high as 50 degree Celsius during the day.
+The temperature at the resort is around 15°C (30°F) cooler than in Muscat year round, making it a great place to escape from the heat of the lower plains in the summer months, or to enjoy a refreshing break and perhaps a view of snow-capped peaks under the winter sun.
+However, the best time to visit most parts of Oman is during the winter months (October to March) when days are mild and sunny most of the time (although recent years have seen an increase of the number of overcast or rainy days).
+Summer season (April to September) is extremely hot and humid and unsuitable for travel in the country.

 HOW TO GET THERE